Build Documents (PDFs)

 • Best: Consider adding the revision date to the file name to help differentiate between the original document and the new version.
 Example: documentname-accessible-10.29.22.pdf

-It is recommended to always double-check PDFs on the live website one hour after the content has been approved and published to ensure it appears the way you expect.
+• Always double-check PDFs on the live website one hour after the content has been approved and published to ensure it appears the way you expect